tropicbliss/Custom_ROM_Building_Guide/README.md

 I personally use a Ubuntu Server 18.04 build server, as it is minimalistic and contains the OpenJDK 8 package.
 I heavily recommend Ubuntu 18.04 or any version higher that contains the OpenJDK 8 package in its repo by default.
 It is also possible to build ROMs in macOS, but this guide is targeted specifically for Linux users.

+Note: If you are building for Android Nougat, install both OpenJDK 7 and 8.

 ## How To Build Stock AOSP ROMs

 ### Initialising The Source Directory